 Sport and fitness in Cape Town

-Fitness in Cape Town is no light matter, and many Capetonians consider staying in shape to be one of their primary priorities.
-Much of the lifestyle in the Mother City revolves around outdoor activities, and if the weather prohibits such adventures, then expats can take advantage of one of the many gyms or exercise facilities.
+Fitness in Cape Town is taken seriously, and many Capetonians consider staying in shape to be one of their primary priorities.
+Much of the lifestyle in the Mother City revolves around outdoor activities, and if the weather rules out such adventures, then expats can take advantage of one of the many gyms or exercise facilities.

-Living between a mountain and a sea means that hiking, trail running and rock-climbing are easy to access and free of charge, as are the various water sports connected with the nearby ocean.
-Slightly off-beat options also exist for a minimal price, including capoeira, muay tai, and salsa.
+Living between a mountain and an ocean means that hiking, trail running and rock-climbing are easy to access and free of charge, as are the various water sports connected with the nearby ocean.
+Slightly off-beat options also exist for a minimal price, including capoeira, muay tai, and salsa dancing.

-Regardless of what method expats choose, keeping fitness levels where they should be is easy in a city with ideal weather conditions and so many options.
+Regardless of the type of exercise expats choose, keeping fitness levels where they should be is easy in a city with such ideal weather conditions and so many options.

 Keeping fit in Cape Town